evankiely/OpynSpecimen/README.md

   - **Note**: OpS no longer uses sequentially enumerated field codes, instead opting to use the field name.
 As such, this class is no longer necessary as of v8, so long as you've never used an earlier version of OpS (or have since rebuilt all forms/fields with v8), and forms/fields are named consistenly across environments.
 You can find your version of OpS by selecting the "i" to the left of the "Sign In" button on the landing page, or by selecting the "?" next to the notification icon, then selecting the "About OpenSpecimen" option, after logging in.
   - Refactor of this class is/was planned, but is currently on hold.
 - The **Integration** class provides a robust suite of functions to interface with the OpenSpecimen API, with upload capabilities for all OpenSpecimen provided templates, as well as custom implimentations for a subset of those templates.
-  - Those which have custom implimentations use unique templates, enabling more comprehensive data capture, more robust error checking, more comprehensive templates, etc.
+  - Those which have custom implimentations use unique templates, enabling more comprehensive data capture, more robust error checking, faster turn-around times, etc.
-  - This class also includes audit functions, which directly compares the data in the provided template against what is already in OpS and reports and discrepancies.
+  - This class also includes audit functions, which directly compare the data in the provided template against what is already in OpS and reports any discrepancies.
   - Finally, it is designed to be easily extensible, by making the core API requirements, such as getting/renewing tokens, making HTTP requests, etc., easy to access/invoke
   - **Note**: The upload functions were originally written to use asynchronous requests, but this overwhlemed OpS extremely quickly.
-These asynchronous implimentations are still in the code, because uploads using this approach see a significant boost in speed (before crashing the server).
-Hopefully we will see a more robust OpS in the near future.
+These asynchronous implimentations are still in the code (but are commented out), because uploads using this approach see a significant boost in speed (before crashing the server).
+Hopefully we will see a more robust OpS in the near future (see [Future Directions](https://github.com/evankiely/OpynSpecimen/blob/main/README.md#future-directions) below for another potential workaround)
 - **Generic** is a set of two Python classes which are used to organize and store information before being serialized to JSON and passed to the API.
 They are "generic" because they have few/no standard attributes, and are built up dynamically based on the record they are built for.

 ### Class Methods and Attributes